ronakg/awesome-flickr-gallery-plugin/README.txt

 = 3.1.7 =
 [FEATURE] Multiple sorting options now available for galleries.
 You can now use these options to override your sorting options set on Flickr.
+[ENHANCEMENT] Updated thumbnail resizing library to its latest version

 = 3.1.5 =
 [ENHANCEMENT] Editors can now access Add/Delete/Saved Galleries page.